NVIDIA/modulus/docs/api/modulus.models.rst

             x = self.dec1(x2)
             return self.final(x)

-To convert this to a Modulus model, we can do a few simple tweaks.
+Now we show this model rewritten in Modulus.
 First, let's subclass the model from ``modulus.models.module.Module`` instead of ``torch.nn.Module``.
 The ``modulus.models.module.Module`` class acts like a direct replacement for the ``torch.nn.Module`` and provides additional functionality for saving and loading checkpoints, etc. Refer to the API docs of ``modulus.models.module.Module`` for further details.
 Additionally we will add metadata to the model to capture the optimizations enabled.
+In this case we will enable CUDA Graphs and Automatic Mixed-Precision.

 .. code:: python